mwillsey/crossbot/README.md

 simple command is implemented.
 You'll probably want to check out the `Client` class in `client.py` as well; that's what allows the commands to work the same over the shell or Slack.

+When you're developing, make sure to run `./setup.py install` to get `crossbot.py` to reflect your changes.
+If you add or rename files, you might want to do `./setup.py clean --all` followed by `./setup.py install` to have it start fresh.